aleksiliu/task-manager/README.md

 # Task Manager

-A Next.js application for managing tasks and task lists with validation and testing.
+A Next.js application for managing tasks and task lists.

 ## Features